Skin problems can result for a variety of reasons, one of them being dehydration. What are the signs of dehydrated skin and how can you improve it?

 This is a relatively new term that is quite popular.
 It involves coating the skin with a pea-sized amount of Vaseline prior to sleeping (once you are done with all your skincare).
 It helps seal the goodness of all the products you have used previously and locks in the hydration.
 Your skin will be baby smooth in the morning.

 Using the right skincare products can make a world of a difference to the state of your skin but nothing beats your internal health.
 Drink a minimum of eight glasses of water per day and stay clear of caffeinated beverages.
 Eat healthy fats and aim for a balanced diet.
 Consume the vitamins, minerals, and nutrients that are essential for your health.
 Add plenty of antioxidants to your diet.
-Consuming foods with high water content; fruits, vegetables also help.
+Consuming foods with high water content, fruits, and vegetables also helps.

 If you want an instant boost to your skin, visit an aesthetician and get a hydrating facial done.
 These facials are designed to clean out your skin and give it a boost of hydration.
 You will see a clear difference in your skin, immediately post the facial.
 Avoid getting it done from random salons and only trust professionals.

 Dehydrated skin can cause your skin to break out, become irritated, age faster, and can be a source of many other skincare problems.
 However, it can be fixed with the right products and certain lifestyle changes.
-If you follow all the tips mentioned in this post to combat the signs of dehydrated skin, you will surely see a difference.
+If you follow the tips mentioned in this post, you will surely see a difference.
 It is best to visit a skin specialist if you are not seeing any major difference in your skin despite following all these instructions.
 A little bit of care goes a long way when it comes to healthy, hydrated skin.